 This action area relates directly to SO 3 on developing experiences of the Cairngorms' special qualities.
-Provision of diverse and distinctive products can help in delivering on the brand promise and address other objectives of seasonality (1a), spend per head (1c) and spreading benefits to different parts of the Park (4).
+Provision of diverse and distinctive products can help in delivering on the brand promise and address other objectives of seasonality (SO 1a), spend per head (1c) and spreading benefits to different parts of the Park (SO 4).
 Products should be presented in ways that focus on customer needs and expectations (SO 2).
-Work in the areas of natural and cultural heritage should take note of the need for sensitivity and for positively contributing to their conservation (SO 5).
+Work in the areas of natural and cultural heritage should take note of the need for sensitivity and for contributing to conservation, and for strengthening the positive link between land management and tourism (SO 5).